cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - what i should do?
 - what should i do to prevent myself from that
 - what's the preventive measures
+- Guidelines
+- Guidelines for the virus
+- How can one be safe
+- Is it true that when you take lime and lemon juice one can't contract the virus?
+- hello  how should I protect myself
+- what are the recommendations for the indigenous?

 ## intent:prevention_home